dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

 This will take about 6-7 minutes to complete.

-!!!
-Important
-    As in Module 2, executing the playbook in `byo/openshift-glusterfs/registry.yml` directly post-deployment is not supported in production as of yet.
-Special care has been taken in this lab so that it works here.
-    This will change in one of the next releases of `openshift-ansible`.

 The playbook should succeed without any failures.
 After it completes you have a Registry that uses CNS to store container images.
 It has automatically been scaled to 3 pods for high availability too.